Image by Paul Trevor. Brick Lane, London E1, 17 July 1978. Bangladesh Youth Movement Against racism march.

-Join us for the launch of the Brick Lane 1978 short film, made by our volunteers in collaboration with the Rainbow Collective.
-The screening will be followed by a discussion with some of the activists of 1978, chaired by Julie Begum of Swadhinata Trust.
+Join us for the launch of the Brick Lane 1978 short films, made by our volunteers in collaboration with the Rainbow Collective.
+The screening will be followed by a discussion with some of the activists of 1978, Shiraj Haque, Chunu Meah, Abdul Mukit Chunu and Akikur Rahman, chaired by Julie Begum of Swadhinata Trust.

 THURSDAY 14 JULY 2022

 Location: In person at Four Corners Studio + Online tickets available